AidaAmini/DyGIE-MECHANIC/README.md

 - [Ternary relation prediction model](https://ai2-s2-cofie.s3-us-west-2.amazonaws.com/models/ternary-model.tar.gz)

-## Making predictions on existing datasets --Done
+## Making predictions on existing datasets
 -- option[1]
 To make a prediction, you can use `allennlp predict`.
 For example, to make a prediction with the pretrained scierc model, you can do: